tskit-dev/tskit/docs/data-model.md

 In simulations, trees can be thought of as spread across space, and it is helpful for inferring demographic history to record this history.
-Migrations are performed by individual ancestors, but most likely not by an individual whose genome is tracked as a `node` (as in a discrete-deme model they are unlikely to be both a migrant and a most recent common ancestor).
-So, `tskit` records when a segment of ancestry has moved between populations.
-This table is not required, even if different nodes come from different populations.
+Migrations are performed by individual ancestors, but most likely not by an individual whose genome is tracked as a `tskit` node (as in a discrete-deme model they are unlikely to be both a migrant and a most recent common ancestor).
+The migrations table can be used to record when a segment of ancestry has moved between populations.
+Note that recording migrations is not compulsory: the migrations table can be left empty even if different nodes come from different populations.

+In particular, migrations chart how edges are associated with a population.
+Specifically, a migration from source population X to destination population Y at a given time, node, and left/right coordinate means that at the edge (or edges) denoted by the node and coordinates, ancestors younger than the time of the migration on the relevant edges can be thought of as belonging to population X and the older ancestors along the relevant edges can be thought of as belonging to population Y (at least until an intervening migration occurs).
+Migrations are recorded as follows:

 | Column     | Type     | Description                                            |
 | :--------- | -------- | -----------------------------------------------------: |